bertonfederico/k8_healtcare_cluster/README.md

 - If communication is needed only between the Master and Worker nodes and not with external devices, configuring the VMs with a "NAT network" is sufficient.
 This setup isolates the cluster from external networks while allowing internal communication between the nodes.
 - To enable communication between the Kubernetes cluster and external devices (such as the host laptop containing the VMs or other devices on the same Wi-Fi network), the VMs should be configured with a "Bridge adapter" network setting.
 This configuration allows the cluster to interact with both the host system and other devices on the network.

-Once the VMs are created, they mmust be configured:
+Once the VMs are created, they must be configured:
 - Modify the netplan configuration file to set the static IP address.
 The file is usually located in ***/etc/netplan/***, and it might be named something like ***01-netcfg.yaml*** or ***01-network-manager-all.yaml***.
 - To ensure proper hostname resolution within the cluster, edit ***/etc/hosts*** and ***/etc/hostname*** in both the Master and Worker.
 - Install Kubernetes